Fort Thomas, Kentucky: Fort Thomas Army Post

 Also stationed at Fort Thomas during the Spanish–American War were the 8th Volunteer Infantry, known as the "8th Immunes."
 At the time, many erroneously believed that African Americans were naturally immune to tropical diseases or at least were better suited for service in the tropical environment of the Caribbean, and fearing the outbreak of tropical disease, actively recruited African-American soldiers for the conflict.
 Also, active service in the armed forces was considered beneficial to the status of African Americans in the United States, and was therefore lobbied for by civil rights leaders at the time.
 Booker T. Washington wrote the Secretary of the Navy that Cuba's climate was "peculiar and danger[o]us to the unaclimated [sic] white man.
 The Negro race in the South is accustomed to this climate."
 Other black leaders lobbied in Washington to reserve all ten regiments for their race.
 Although they lacked the political clout to accomplish that lofty goal, President McKinley was well aware that most states had refused to accept black volunteers, and he wanted to recognize the martial spirit of the minority that staunchly supported his Republican party.
 On 26 May, the adjutant general's office issued General Orders, No. 55, indicating that five of the Immune regiments would be composed of "persons of color," commanded by officers who were also people of color.
 The others were composed of white men who had already contracted tropical diseases.

-Samuel Woodfill was transferred to the Fort Thomas Army Post in 1912.
-He married Lorena Wiltshire on Christmas Day in 1917 and they purchased a house near the fort.
-In World War I he was courageous, leading his men against the Germans.
-His bravery earned him the Medal of Honor and other awards and he was described as the most decorated soldier of the war.
-In civilian life, however, he struggled to pay his bills.
-He was unsuccessful at creating an orchard, and worked as a carpenter, a watchman and a guard.
-His wife died in March 1942, but two months later, the Army commissioned Woodfill and another World War I hero, Alvin C. York as Majors to build morale and promote enlistments.
-Woodfill retired again in 1944, but memories of his wife in Fort Thomas caused him to return to Indiana, where he was born.

-On February 25, 1937, Paul Tibbets enlisted here as a flying cadet in the United States Army Air Corps.
-During the last days of World War II, Paul became known as the pilot that dropped the first atomic bomb on August 6, 1945.

 Fort Thomas served as a depot, induction center, and military hospital.
 Most of the garrison was transferred to the Veterans Administration in 1946, but military activities continued until the fort was closed in 1964.